Boosting sustainable investments in Minas Gerais in the aftermath of the COVID-19 sanitary and economic crisis for a sustainable recovery

 DESCRIPTION

-This project aims to build the capacities of Brazil’s Minas Gerais Development Bank (BDMG) in its efforts to finance projects with a positive impact on post-covid 19 economic recovery.
-This project comes in a context where the pandemic has exacerbated short term social and economic tensions, as well as structural environmental and climate tensions.
-In Brazil, federated states-owned banks have played a relevant counter-cyclical role throughout the pandemic.
-In Minas Gerais (MG), the BDMG has been particularly involved in the financing of emergency-response-related sectors and economic recovery policies.
+This project aimed to build the capacities of Brazil’s Minas Gerais Development Bank (BDMG) in its efforts to finance projects with a positive impact on post-covid 19 economic recovery.
+This project came together in a context where the pandemic exacerbated short term social and economic tensions, as well as structural environmental and climate tensions.
+In Brazil, federated states-owned banks played a relevant counter-cyclical role throughout the pandemic.
+In Minas Gerais (MG), the BDMG was particularly involved in the financing of emergency-response-related sectors and economic recovery policies.

-The main objective of the project is to facilitate the financing by BDMG of projects with clear climate-related benefits, along with a focus on increasing the bankability of vulnerable projects.
+The main objective of the project was to facilitate the financing by BDMG of projects with clear climate-related benefits, along with a focus on increasing the bankability of vulnerable projects.

-The project is structured around the following components:
+The project was structured around the following components:

-I) An investment premium mechanism: Investment grants from the EU will target specific project leaders, in order to stimulate the financing of the higher social and environmental impact investments.
-Those investment premiums will reduce investment costs for companies developing social and environmental investments and increase thus their bankability.
+I) An investment premium mechanism: Investment grants from the EU targeted specific project leaders, in order to stimulate the financing of the higher social and environmental impact investments.
+Those investment premiums reduced investment costs for companies developing social and environmental investments and increased thus their bankability.

-II) A Technical Assistance (TA) supporting BDMG eligible clients: The main activities included in the TA include:
+II) A Technical Assistance supporting BDMG eligible clients.
+Its main activities included:

 • Pipeline origination